liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The liferay-ui:navigation taglib has been deprecated and replaced with liferay-site-navigation:navigation taglib
+### The liferay-ui:navigation taglib has been removed and replaced with liferay-site-navigation:navigation taglib
 - **Date:** 2015-Nov-20
 - **JIRA Ticket:** LPS-60328

 #### What changed?

-The `liferay-ui:navigation` taglib has been deprecated and replaced with `liferay-site-navigation:navigation` taglib.
+The `liferay-ui:navigation` taglib has been removed and replaced with `liferay-site-navigation:navigation` taglib.

 #### Who is affected?